vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 image of Rāma and his wife Sītā inside the mosque.
 As may be understood, this again led to serious riots between the Muslims and Hindus, and numerous legal actions were undertaken by both sides.
 The judge finally decreed that during the lengthy process of legal settlement the mosque should remain closed.

-The fight for the Rāmajanmabh¯umi/Babri Masjid
+The fight for the Rāmajanmabhūmi/Babri Masjid

 In this way all went relatively well until 1984.
 In that year the fundamentalist Hindu organization Visva Hindu Parisad (VHP), a sister organization of the RSS, starts a new campaign to ‘liberate’ the Birthplace of Rāma, that is to say, to pull down the mosque and replace it by a large Hindu temple.
 35 This movement scores its first success in 1986, when a lawyer from the neighbouring city of Faizabad procures a court judgement which declares the closure of the mosque to be legally unfounded.
 The gate of the fence is opened, and a stream of Hindus enters the mosque to worship the idol of Rāma which has remained there all these years.

 As may be imagined, with the VHP growing more and more successful and winning more and more adherents, a large number of politicians seek to con nect themselves with this popular movement.
 In particular, right-wing Hindu politicians united in the Indian People’s Party (BJP) expect—rightly, as has since emerged—to be swept to political power on the shoulders of this mass movement.
 On the Muslim side, a national action committee is started to protect the Babri Masjid.
 The ruling Congress Party of Rajiv Gandhi, which traditionally is dependent to a high degree on votes of the Islamic section of the population, desperately tries to avoid the looming Scylla and Charybdis by portraying itself as the defender of India as a secular and united state.
 This tight-rope feat becomes increasingly difficult, however, as the polarization of Hindus and Muslims continues.

 In the election-year 1989 the VHP, supported by the politicians of the BJP, make a brilliant move.
 In order to mobilise as large a mass of Hindus as possible for the ‘liberation’ of Rāma’s Birthplace, a new campaign to replace the mosque by a temple is launched.
-The model for this was Somnāth, where, after the destruction of the Hindu temple by Mah. m¯ud of Ghazni, and despite the razing of later rebuildings by Muslim rulers, a large Hindu temple had recently been erected.
+The model for this was Somnāth, where, after the destruction of the Hindu temple by Mah. mūd of Ghazni, and despite the razing of later rebuildings by Muslim rulers, a large Hindu temple had recently been erected.
 The idea behind the campaign was that action committees should be formed in all cities and villages with more than two thousand inhabitants, to consecrate a number of bricks in accordance with Vedic ritual.
 These bricks, consecrated in long and elaborate ceremonies (always something capable of rousing Hindu enthusiasm), should then be brought in procession to Ayodhyā, and, after much orthodox ceremony surrounding the laying of the first stone on the site of the mosque, should then be used to build the new temple.
 This campaign may be said to have been largely successful.

 35 As described in van der Veer 1987, this campaign found little support from the monaster ies and temples in Ayodhyā itself, which feared that the turmoil involved would endanger their own income.